 The monstera species are an excellent indoor plant, and its vibrant green leaves can brighten any room in your house.
 However, sometimes water droplets may form on the tip of your plant’s leaves.
 It may look like your monstera is sweating, but is that normal?

 It is normal for your monstera to sweat, as that means the plant is undergoing guttation.
 Basically, your monstera is getting rid of excess water and minerals to retain a healthy internal environment.
-What could be more normal than that?

 Although you may have been alarmed when you first saw these water droplets, there isn’t anything to worry about.
 You just need to understand what guttation is and what you should do when it occurs.
-Read on.

 What Is Guttation?

 When you see a plant, you may think that all it does is absorb water and sunlight to photosynthesize, and grow into luscious creatures.
 However, plants are more complicated than that.
 They need to maintain a specific balance of water and minerals in each part to remain healthy.

 When you see your plant “sweating,” what do you think is in excess in the plant?
 The most obvious answer is water.
 However, the water droplets on your monstera are actually xylem sap – a mixture of water and minerals.

 The process of removing excess water and minerals from pores in the leaves is called guttation.
 Guttation usually occurs at night, when temperatures are cold, and there is no sunlight.
 This is because, during the day, the plant can expel excess water via the transpirational pull.
 But sometimes, the plant needs to remove water at night or in the absence of the sunlight.
 In that case, root pressure plays an important role.

 So basically, guttation works in the following ways:

 - The roots end up absorbing water in excess from the soil.